sts10/blog-hugo/content/post/moving-to-hugo.md

 A couple of weeks ago I was [proud of myself for switching from RVM to rbenv](https://twitter.com/sts10/status/839933857679949829).
 The reason I made the switch was that I wanted something light-weight and I didn't like the RVM installation process, in particular the need to use the GPG command line tool.

 The problem was that after I installed a fresh copy of Ruby 2.4.0 with rbenv, I wasn't able to deploy this blog using my very old version of Octopress.
-I got an error that some specific version of a gem was not avaiable.
+I got an error that some specific version of a gem was not available.
 The gem that it couldn't find must have been a dependency of one of the other gems.
 Anyway, I wsa stuck, unable to update my blog.
 I had been meaning to move off of Octopress anyway, since it had been so long since I set it up I was worried that if I moved to a new computer I'd be stuck.
 This gem problem was as good an impetus as any.
 (Though note I believe there is [a newer version of Octopress](https://github.com/octopress/octopress) out there.)

 After not doing any research (which is unlike me) and sending [a random call out tweet](https://twitter.com/sts10/status/846463935184355328), I decided on [Hugo](https://gohugo.io).
 The only way I had heard of it was because [the Ricochet IM site](https://ricochet.im/) uses it.
 I like those developers, so I figured they had chosen a good, new static site generator.
 Plus it's written in GoLang so it must be good, right?
 So earlier tonight I dove into [the docs](https://gohugo.io/overview/introduction/).